-This, of course, is not particularly surprising.
-As the transport industry begins to recover from the hugely damaging effects of Covid-19, it is has been suggested that franchising could become a more attractive proposition.
+This is not particularly surprising.
+With the number of bus journeys in England increasing 0.5 billion (19.3%) to 3.4 billion in the year ending March 2023, it has been suggested that a step-change like franchising could keep things on an upward trend.
 Faced with the prospect of less predictable demand, authorities may see greater control as a way to ensure the provision of efficient and reliable services across their entire region.
 Desired outcomes include simplification of the network and fares, and better interoperability between services and modes.